The Marching Southerners: Music and marching Style

 John T. Finley took over the director position in 1951 and immediately made changes to the band's musical and visual style.
 Finley removed the sousaphones, cornets and small-bore trombones, and replaced them with trumpets and bass trombones: instruments more usually associated with orchestras.
 The most radical instrumental change was the adoption of the C.G.
 Conn 20-J upright recording bass as the band's lead tuba, and Jacksonville State remains the only university marching band to use this heavy concert tuba on the field.
 Other musical changes included a departure from military-style marches in favor of slower, more dynamic, orchestral and symphonic, Broadway and Latin jazz pieces.

 Visually, the band abandoned military-style block drill in favor of precision marching and wide-open company front formations: designed to achieve uniformity in step height and body carriage, whilst the company front formation helped to project the sound of the band.
-Finley also adopted a dance line as a visual focus instead of the majorette lines seen in more traditional marching bands, christening them the Marching Ballerinas.
+Finley also adopted a dance line as a visual focus instead of the majorette lines seen in more traditional marching bands, christening them the Marching Ballerinas in 1956.

-Primary music arrangers for the Southerners include David L. Walters (1960s-early 1990s), Mark Fifer (1995-2004), and Justin Williams (2005–present), as well as percussion program head Clint Gillespie (1997–present).
+Primary music arrangers for the Southerners include David L. Walters (1960s-early 1990s), Mark Fifer (1995–2004), and Justin Williams (2005–present), as well as percussion program head Clint Gillespie (1998–present).

 The name "Southerners"

-In 1956, the Marching Ballerinas were organized, and the band began attracting more attention.
-The band received its name, the Southerners, in 1958.
+In 1956 the band began attracting more attention and received its name, the "Southerners", in 1958.

 Incidentally, Norman L. Padgett is credited with naming the band.
 The band's charter president, Harold Summerville, class of '60, of Bowden, Ga., recalls, "On April 21, 1958, I presented a letter of appreciation to Norman L. Padgett.
 It was signed by Dr. Finley and [me] at the beginning of band rehearsal that day thanking [Mr. Padgett] for his submission of the name The Southerners."

 Despite the commonly used name ("The Marching Southerners"), according to the JSU Manual of Style and Usage, Point 7, the official name of the band at Jacksonville State is simply "The Southerners": the "Marching" title only being applied to the Marching Ballerinas.